 In general, in the Fall/ Winter months, we should gravitate towards root vegetables, fats, stews, fermented foods and soups to warm us up from within.

-In the late winter/ early Spring months we should lighten up our diet to prevent the winter blues by adding in more lively sprouts, leafy greens, berries and spices in our diet.
+During the late winter/ early Spring months we should lighten up our diet to prevent the winter blues by adding in more lively sprouts, leafy greens, berries and spices in our diet.

 In the hot summer months, we need to cool down with raw foods, salads, smoothies and fresh fruit